yegor256/blog/_posts/2018/aug/2018-08-29-soft-skills.md

 **Intriguing**.
 Any project is a part of a bigger political game, one way or the other.
-If you isolate yourself from intrigue, claiming that your job is to write code&mdash;you are not a good programmer.
+If you isolate yourself from intrigue, claiming that your job is to write code---you are not a good programmer.
 A good programmer understands where the money is coming from, who the primary shareholders are, and which ass to kiss and when.